 Ordinarily a student registered for full-time study should receive preliminary certification by the end of their third year.
 A student who has not been certified by this time must file with the Dean of the Graduate School a statement, approved by the DGS in the major department, explaining the delay and setting a date for the examination.
 Except under unusual circumstances, extension will not be granted beyond the middle of the fourth year.

 The Graduate School has a firm policy on unfinished dissertations, expecting completion in History within four calendar years after passage of the preliminary exam.
 If the dissertation has not been submitted within four years of the preliminary exam, a student must request a continuation extension through the DGS.
-If you are beyond the deadline, the DGS will contact you in the summer and ask for:
+If you are beyond the deadline, the DGS and the Graduate School will contact you in the spring semester and ask for:

 - A detailed work plan and an expected date of completion.

 - A supporting letter from your advisor.